Hazrat16/syllabus-search/README.md

 ## ✨ Credits

-Built with ❤️ by [Hazrat Ali](https://github.com/your-username) using OpenAI + Cohere
+Built with ❤️  using OpenAI + Cohere

 ---